-Cardiovascular endurance and muscular endurance are two of the basic components of physical fitness, which also include flexibility, muscular strength and body composition.
-Improving your cardiovascular and muscular endurance provides numerous health benefits, including better heart health, protection from injury and weight control.
+Cardiovascular and muscular endurance are two of the basic components of physical fitness, which also include flexibility, muscular strength and body composition.
+Improving your endurance provides numerous health benefits, including better heart health, protection from injury and weight control.

 Cardiovascular endurance, also called cardiorespiratory endurance or aerobic fitness, is the ability of the heart and lungs to deliver oxygen to the body's tissues during sustained physical activity.
 If you have good cardiovascular endurance, you will be able to do an aerobic activity that elevates the heart rate, such as jogging or swimming, for at least 20 minutes at a time without stopping.
-Muscular endurance is the ability of a muscle, or group of muscles, to perform continuously without fatigue.
-For example, as you build muscular endurance in your arm and chest muscles, you will be able to perform an increasing number of pushups without tiring.
+According to the American Council on Exercise, cardio exercise also sharpens the mind.

 Benefits of Endurance

-Weight training activities also support bone health, helping to prevent the loss of bone mass and resulting bone fractures that can occur with aging.
+Weight training activities also support bone health, helping to prevent the loss of bone mass and resulting bone fractures that can occur with aging, according to Cleveland Clinic.
 In addition to offering numerous health benefits, building cardiovascular and muscular endurance can also help condition your body to participate in sports that require sustained performance, such as rowing, swimming or running a marathon.

-Building cardiovascular endurance requires regular performance of activities that elevate the heart rate, such as walking, jogging or dancing.
+Building cardiovascular endurance requires the regular performance of activities that elevate the heart rate, such as walking, jogging or dancing.
 You should start off slow, working out at a comfortable pace based on your current level of ability, and eventually work your way up to exercising for longer periods of time, or at a greater intensity.

 How to Build Muscular Endurance

 As when building cardio endurance, it's best to start off slow when building muscular endurance, using a lighter weight and doing just a few repetitions until you are able to use a heavier weight and perform more reps.
 Stretching, warming up and cooling down are also important for preventing injury with muscular endurance training, as is learning proper technique for lifting weights.